MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/index.md

 ---
 # Kusto Query Language (KQL) overview

-Kusto Query language is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
+Kusto Query Language is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
 The query uses schema entities that are organized in a hierarchy similar to SQL's: databases, tables, and columns.

 ## What is a Kusto query?